Michelle Beisner-Buck To Feature On ESPN’s Super Bowl Special With Deebo Samuel Story

 His mother, however, prefers to call him by the name given to him at birth.

-ESPN’s Four-Hour Special Will Feature A Stellar Line-Up Prior To The Game
+ESPN’s Four-Hour Special Will Feature A Stellar Lineup Prior To The Game

-Along with Michelle’s segment on Deebo, ESPN’s special will feature plenty of sports-related entertainment in the lead up to the main event.
+Along with Beisner-Buck’s segment on Samuel, ESPN’s special will feature plenty of sports-related entertainment in the lead-up to the Super Bowl.

-A segment on the history of the first 100 years of the National Football League will help fill in any blanks regarding how this sport came to become so popular.
-The countdown event will feature plenty of archival footage along with sound bites relating to America’s top professional sport.
+A segment on the history of the first 100 years of the NFL will help fill in any blanks regarding how pro football became so popular.
+This will include plenty of archival footage, along with sound bites relating to the league and its history.

-Other segments will include specials on other great sportsmen who will be playing tonight.
+Other segments will focus on the other great athletes who will be playing tonight.
 In addition, commentary from Josina Anderson (49ers) and Sal Paolantonio (Chiefs) will help sports fans get live updates prior to the big game.

-Of course, some of the special broadcast will also dedicate itself to a fitting tribute to Kobe Bryant.
-As previously reported by The Inquisitr, Kobe Bryant died in a tragic helicopter crash that also claimed the life of his daughter Gianna, as well as seven other people.
-The tribute will look at how the NBA star also helped to shape and impact some of the NFL’s sport’s stars.
+Parts of the broadcast will be dedicated to a tribute to Kobe Bryant.
+As previously reported by The Inquisitr, Bryant died last Sunday in a tragic helicopter crash that also claimed the life of his oldest daughter Gianna, as well as seven other people.
+The tribute will look at how the NBA legend also helped to shape and impact some of the NFL’s stars.